SirRicSteel/TheosResearch.org/governance/README.md

 # THEOS Governance Materials

-This folder contains the **authoritative governance documentation** for THEOS (The Humanitarian & Ethical Operating System).
+This folder contains the **authoritative governance documentation** for THEOS.

 These materials define what THEOS is, what it guarantees, and how it should be deployed and audited.